by John Salt - Updated September 2022

-If you know however you are going to either start with or eventually progress into larger collective pitch RC helicopters (larger than a 250 size) or Blade brand helicopters; you'll want to consider a more intermediate level radio such as the Spektrum DX7 or DX8.
-Having that extra or two extra channels along with telemetry will eventually come in very handy with a larger bird.
+If you know however you are going to either start with or eventually progress into larger collective pitch RC helicopters (larger than a 250 size) or Blade brand helicopters; you'll want to consider a higher end entry level radio such as the Spektrum DX6e.
+The DX6e has all the important RC helicopter functions, but isn't overly complicated and is quite easy to use.